fabilab/cell_atlas_approximations_NLP/README.md

 ## Format of a complete query
 Exact formats for queries are being defined.
-For the time being, the working draft of a complete formal query (CFQ), i.e. the expected output of a well-posed question in natural language, is shown in a few examples:
+For the time being, the working draft of a complete formal query (CFQ), i.e. the expected output of a well-posed question in natural language, is shown in a few examples.

 - **Q:** What is the expression of Ptprc and Col1a1 in mouse lung?